google/qpp/readme.txt

 Chrome Devtools extension for Querypoint debugging prototype

+This is not even alpha, it's just my work in progress.

+Plan:

 Re-compiles the JavaScript in a web page using the Traceur compiler.
 The result JS is 'lowered', breaking all expressions down into simple statements.
 Then the JS syntax tree is analyzed for identifiers selected